Eddy came to us looking for a place to feel safe, secure, and perhaps even a little love.

 A few years ago, we acquired Eddy.
-Eddy is a miniature donkey who was virtually homeless.
-He is just a little guy who was passed around from one house (broker dealer) to another.
-No one cared a whole lot about him as he was just a little guy, not enough assets to interest most brokers.
-He was mostly kept in an enclosure with an electric fence which meant that if he tried to wander too far astray, he would get bit by the fence.
-It reminded me of the broker dealers we run up against when we are small potatoes, so to speak, we are only important when we wish to leave them.
+Eddy is a miniature donkey who is virtually homeless.
+He is a little guy who was passed around from one house (broker-dealer) to another.
+No one cared much about him; he was just a little guy, not enough assets to interest most brokers.
+He was mostly kept in an enclosure with an electric fence which meant that if he tried to wander too far astray, he would get bit by the wall.
+It reminded me of the broker-dealers we run up against when we are small potatoes; so to speak, we are only necessary when we wish to leave them.

-Being in this type of enclosure also meant that he was vulnerable to predators.
-That is that animals such as dogs could easily go under the fence and attack him, much like the market down turns we experience that always manages to take a little bit (sometimes more than a little) out of us.
-Plus, the broker dealers depended on the fees and expenses they charged Eddy, money that came directly from his feed trough to theirs.
+Being in this enclosure also meant he was vulnerable to predators.
+That is that animals such as dogs could quickly go under the fence and attack him, much like the market downturns we experience that always manage to take a little bit (sometimes more than a little) out of us.
+Plus, the broker-dealers depended on the fees and expenses they charged Eddy, money that came directly from his feed trough to theirs.

-Eddy came to us looking for a place to feel safe and secure, and perhaps even a little love.
-We thought that we had the perfect solution for Eddy, a nice large paddock that was safe, predator proof, secure, no electric fence and other equines nearby.
+Eddy came to us looking for a place to feel safe, secure, and perhaps even a little love.
+We thought we had the perfect solution for Eddy, a lovely large paddock that was safe, predator-proof, secure, and with no electric fence and other equines nearby.

-Now Eddy took a different view as he had never been exposed to this kind of situation.
-His experience had always been exposure and risk, did he have any other choices?
+Now Eddy took a different view as he had never been exposed to this situation.
+His experience had always been exposure and risk; did he have any other choices?

-It would take a little time to adjust to the safety and security of his new home.
-Finally, after assuring Eddy that he would be safe and secure in his new home by walking him around inside and showing him all the advantages that the new home provided, safety, security, fresh food on a regular basis and clean fresh water.
+It would take a little time to adjust to the safety and security of his new home; finally, after assuring Eddy that he would be safe and secure in his new home by walking him around inside and showing him all the advantages that the new home provided, safety, security, fresh food regularly and clean fresh water.
 He quickly adapted to his new home and had grown to appreciate our patience in showing him all of the advantages of his new home.

 Now he flat refuses to leave!

-He loves all the attention he gets on a regular basis and is looking forward to a long and happy retirement.
+He loves all the attention he gets regularly and is looking forward to a long and happy retirement.
 A retirement free from predictors, market risk, and fees.

-The situation that Eddy found himself in is exactly what many retirees and soon to be retired also experience.
+The situation that Eddy found himself in is precisely what many retirees and soon-to-be also retired experience.
 Where to go for help that doesn’t involve market risk.
 Many brokers and planners insist on blends of assets that they feel will produce an adequate return but are exposed to market risk.
-They seem to forget that all Eddy wants is safety, security and a lifetime income stream.
+They seem to forget that all Eddy wants is safety, security, and a lifetime income stream.

-Eddy wants to feel safe in his world, just like all of us.
-Eddy knows that income that cannot ever be outlived is less stressful, more meaningful and accomplishes the goal of steady re-occurring income.
+Eddy wants to feel safe in his world, just like everyone else.
+Eddy knows that income that cannot ever be outlived is less stressful, more meaningful, and accomplishes the goal of a steady re-occurring income.

 P.S.
 Eddy does seem to enjoy putting on the harness now and then and taking the grandkids for a ride now and then in the cart.
 You know how grandparents are.